pgxn/rfcs/text/0002-binary-distribution-format.md

     package name and [SemVer].
 The right part is the platform specification.

-3. For the left part, read the package name, including dashes (`-`), until a digit follows a dash.
-This dash indicates the end of the package name and the start of the [SemVer].
+3. For the left part, read the package name, including dashes (`-`), until a dash is followed by one or more digits and a dot (`.`).
+This dash indicates the end of the package name (which cannot contains dots) and the start of the [SemVer].

 4. Split the right string on dashes.
 There will be between two and four values as follows: